7gr4g0n338/Tester/Concepts relative about Tester/Who_is_Software_Tester.md

 + Kiểm tra hiệu năng của ứng dụng dưới nhiều điều kiện.
 + Đánh giá độ tin cậy và tính ổn định của sản phẩm.

+### Teamwork with other members of the development team
++ System Analyst - SA: a translator between the client's requirements and the developers.
++ Business Analyst - BA: uses business analysis methods to investigate business needs, identify business problems, and propose solutions to address them.
++ Product Owner - PO: responsible for envisioning the final product and understanding its value for users.
++ Developer: who masterfully create software by code sources.
++ Project Manager: The tester collaborates with project managers to understand the product requirements and ensure its quality by testing the functionality and fixing errors.

 ## II.
 How to ST join a SDLC development software process?